campossalex/CRDBDiscoveryDay/resilience_challenge.md

 847b3986 -> 0fd897c8 took 198ms
 ```

-The Go application will create a table called `account` in `default` database with some initial recods, and randomly will transfer money from one account to other.
+The Go application will create a table called `account` in `defaultdb` database with some initial recods, and randomly will transfer money from one account to other.

 Now it is time to see and play with Resilience.